lnemenl/minishell/README.md

 *A 42-born shell that gets the job done.*

 Welcome to **Minishell**, a lightweight shell crafted for the 42 school curriculum.
-Think of it as a bash mini-me: it handles commands, pipes, redirections, and builtins—all while dodging Norminette’s wrath and sporting a cheeky `shit-shell: ` prompt.
+Think of it as a bash mini-me: it handles commands, pipes, redirections, and builtins—all while dodging Norminette’s wrath and sporting a cheeky `shell: ` prompt.

 ---

 ## Features
-- Shows a prompt (`shit-shell: `) and remembers your command history.
+- Shows a prompt (`shell: `) and remembers your command history.
 - Runs executables via `PATH`, relative, or absolute paths.
 - Groks quotes: `'single'` stops meta-characters; "double" allows $ expansion.
 - Redirections: < (input), > (output), >> (append), << (heredoc, no history).